 These scholarships supports students of high academic achievement whose condition significantly impacts their ability to study a research doctoral degree.
 Recognizing the impact of impairment on study, this scholarship supports candidates for an extended period of time (up to 4 years equivalent full time study) and is available for part-time study.
 Be advised that this scholarship is only available to Australian and New Zealand citizens, Permanent Residents of Australia and applicants currently holding an Australian Humanitarian Visa.

-Applications close on 1 September 2018 and outcomes will be notified by 1 December 2018.
+Applications close on 1 September, 2019 and outcomes will be notified by 1 December, 2019.
+The latest commencement date for successful applicants is 1 June, 2020.

 Research Funding Support